bilal-fazlani/commanddotnet/docs/getting-started.md

 Check out the

-* *Defining Commands* section to learn more details around defining commands, subcommands and arguments.
+* [Commands](Commands/commands.md) section for more about defining commands, subcommands and arguments.

+* [Arguments](Arguments/arguments.md) section for more about defining arguments.

+* [Argument Values](ArgumentValues/argument-separator.md) section for more about providing values to arguments.

+* [Help](Help/help.md) section for options to modify help and other help features.

+* [Diagnostics](Diagnostics/app-version.md) section for a rich set of tools to simplify troubleshooting

-* *Middleware* section to see the additional set of features available via middleware.
+* [Other Features](OtherFeatures/default-middleware.md) section to see the additional features available.

-* *Extensibility* section if the framework is missing a feature you need and you're interested in adding it yourself.
+* [Extensibility](Extensibility/directives.md) section if the framework is missing a feature you need and you're interested in adding it yourself.
 For questions, ping us on our [Discord channel](https://discord.gg/QFxKSeG) or create a [GitHub Issue](https://github.com/bilal-fazlani/commanddotnet/issues)

-* *Diagnostics* section for a rich set of tools to simplify troubleshooting

-* *Test Tools* for a test package to help test console output with this framework.
+* [Test Tools](test-tools.md) for a test package to help test console output with this framework.
 This is helpful for all apps, but especially helpful when definiing extensibility components.
 This package is used to test all of the CommandDotNet features.